holymacaroni89/Music-Feelings-Annotation/README.md

 ## Getting Started: A Typical Workflow

 ### One-Time Setup: Genius API Key
-To enable the automatic lyrics search, you need a free API key from Genius.
+To enable the automatic song info search, you need a free API key from Genius.
 1. Go to [genius.com/api-clients](https://genius.com/api-clients) and sign in.
 2. Create a "New API Client".
 You can use `Music Emotion Tool` for the name and `http://localhost` for the URLs.
 3. Click "Generate Access Token" for your new client.
 Copy this token.